 PHP development skills are in demand.
-But how do you hire the best talents?
+But how do you hire the best talent?
 This article will detail what to look for from applicants and which PHP interview questions to ask.
 Let’s look at some of the most asked interview questions for PHP developers.

 As a programming language, PHP has become an essential skill set with businesses turning to web-based solutions.
 Consequently, the demand for developers who are well-versed in PHP continues to rise.